Specification

 This operation must be idempotent (see Implementing Exactly-Once Semantics).

 When an operation is committed by the Coordinator, the Engine will not see the same input data again.
-If due to the nature of the query (e.g. windowing or watermarking configuration) Engine cannot fully process and discard the input data - it should use the Checkpoint directory to buffer it.
+If due to the nature of the query (e.g. windowing or watermarking configuration) Engine cannot fully process and discard the input data - it should use the Checkpoint to buffer it.

 Migrate Query